 - 2.17.1 Ancient, semi-natural woods are those areas of woodland which have had a continuous cover of native trees and plants since at least 1600AD, and have not been cleared and/or extensively replanted since then.
 These ancient woodlands are vitally important for biodiversity and as part of the historic landscape of the district.
 As a habitat, ancient semi-natural woodland is home to many of the UK's most threatened species.
 Peterborough is one of the least wooded areas of the UK.
 The main pockets of ancient, semi-natural woodland within the District lie to the west of Peterborough.
 Such woodland is rare in the Fens due to its historic wetland origins. - 2.17.2 An ancient tree is one that is old relative to the longevity of other trees of the same species, that is in the ancient stage of its life or that has biological, aesthetic or cultural interest because of its age.
-A veteran tree is usually in the mature stage of its life and has important wildlife and habitat features. - 2.17.3 The Council's Trees and Woodland Strategy sets out its strategy for the management of trees and woodland in Peterborough and gives some guidance on management practices.
+A veteran tree is usually in the mature stage of its life and has important wildlife and habitat features. - 2.17.3 Any proposal that would result in loss of a tree covered by policy PP17 will be resisted unless it can be clearly demonstrated by evidence, the need for development and that public benefit would clearly outweigh the loss. - 2.17.4 The Council's Trees and Woodland Strategy sets out its strategy for the management of trees and woodland in Peterborough and gives some guidance on management practices.